 Low End PC Performance Guide: Borderlands 2

-The first Borderlands is a big success, thanks to its massive world with variety of creatures, the bazillion guns, comic-style graphics, and its humor.
+The first Borderlands is a big success, thanks to its massive world with a variety of creatures, a bazillion guns, comic-style graphics, and humor.
 Gearbox Software released Borderlands 2 with more from the first one, with new characters and little customization.
 Like the first one, it also uses heavily modified Unreal Engine 3, but with the addition of Physx effects, meaning you have more and realistic effects like cloth, blood, fluids, and explosions, available only with NVIDIA video cards.

 TEST SYSTEM AND REQUIREMENTS

 Our system scored P4766 points in 3DMark Vantage with 3802 GPU score and 20083 CPU score at Performance preset.

 |Processor||Intel Celeron G550 2.6 GHz Dual-core||2.4 GHz Dual-core||2.4 Ghz or equivalent processor|